“The first time I saw your face”

 The first time I saw your face.
 I could not forget your beautiful face.

-You made me wonder and dream of perfect place and the utopia of the long embrace.
+You made me wander and dream of perfect place and the utopia of the long embrace.

 I dared to approach you and I sang this song to you.